tom-f-oconnell/pymistake/README.md

 section of the traceback that refers to code you are developing, as well as a blank line following this section.
-These modifications are to make it more visually apparent where the offending part of *your* code is, as that's the code you most likely need to fix.
+These modifications are to make it more visually apparent where the offending part of *your* code is, as that's the code you most likely want to fix.

 Again in the image above, also note the two debugger prompts.
 There are two prompts, rather than one, because the debugger moved "up" one frame, as described in the previous section.
+If the last line in the traceback was a line in your code, the debugger would not move "up" at all.

 ![Example all features disabled](docs/screenshots/disabled.png)